staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 * Our web services are written in Clojure, so it must run on the JVM.
 * We would like to be able to score this model at minimum 15 times per call.
 Preferably more as each additional prediction provides value.

+### Setup

+All of the testing for this article was performed on a Late 2013 MacBook Pro Retina 15-inch with a 2.3 GHz Intel Core i7 processor.
+The JDK version was HotSpot(TM) 64-Bit Server VM - build 25.40-b25.
+Benchmarking was completed with [JMH](http://openjdk.java.net/projects/code-tools/jmh/) version 1.7

 ### Base Implementation

 The first step is to produce a tree representation that we will use for our GBM model.
 At SparX, we have produced a library for this purpose: [Sequoia](https://github.com/staples-sparx/Sequoia).

 Sequoia is written in Java for performance reasons.
+I had done some work on [implementing](https://github.com/tbrooks8/eld) it in Clojure.
+However, I abandoned that work for the Java version.

-It is possible to use Java arrays from Clojure, but does not feel natural to me.
-Additionally, the I found it easier to write the tree searching and pruning algorithms used in Sequoia in an imperative style.
+While possible to directly use primitive arrays in Clojure, it feels slightly unnatural to me.
+Additionally, I found it easier to write Sequoia's tree searching and pruning algorithms in an imperative style.

 {% gist 7f68f5bec71770d27f25 %}